-Australia has world class manufacturers and producers who are supported by skilled customs brokers and freight forwarders and are ready to take advantage of the opportunities created by free trade agreements and those economies recovering from COVID-19.
-These opportunities will not be fully realised while the costs of trade are prohibitive.
-To that end, FTA and APSA provide the following joint submission with an emphasis on: competition in international shipping; sea freight capacity; terminal access charges; container detention fees; the ongoing threat of waterfront industrial action; airfreight capacity; and the need for improved biosecurity and trade facilitation measures.
+Australia has world class manufacturers and producers who are supported by skilled customs brokers and freight forwarders and are ready to take advantage of the opportunities created by trade liberalisation measures and those economies recovering from COVID-19.

-FTA and APSA look forward to ongoing engagement with the Productivity Commission and supporting its Inquiry.
+FTA / APSA look forward to ongoing engagement with the Productivity Commission and supporting its review.

 Please do not hesitate to contact me as below.